halljc76/polygonVignette/README.md

 # Functions to Query API

+Note that there is a function not explicitly defined in this vignette, `process_query`, which was developed to simply convert JSON to `R` lists and extract the dataframe of stock figures for each query.

 The first function introduced in this report is extracting ticker symbols and general company information for companies participating in the U.S. stock market (e.g., Apple (AAPL), Google (GOOG), X/Twitter (X),